HartBlanc/3D_Maze/README.md

 First line is the dimension of the N x N x N maze.
 The next N^3 lines are the maze (0s are open, 1s are walls).

-each line in output.txt is the length of the path through the maze.
+Each line in output.txt is the length of the path through the maze.